From frontend to backend, I worked on Freedom, Shamrock Solutions' flagship transcript and document processing software.

 One of my major contributions was that I redesigned this game's core mechanic in early stages based on feedback.
 I handled implementation of most gameplay logic (such as enemy patterns and Devil Dino's movement), including powerup abilities that incorporate more elements of the TV show.
 Though Devil Dino moves using full-body sprites, I experimented with using body segments to handle his movement patterns, though this is unused in the final product.
 I designed and balanced the enemy patterns and difficulty while also addressing feedback from our partners at both Disney and Marvel.
 As with the other "Disney Super Arcade" games, I set up time-based unlocks where players would receive a new powerup each week with different effects.

-This game can be played both in the browser and in the DisneyNOW mobile app for Android and iOS.
+This game is delisted, but was previously playable in the browser and in the DisneyNOW mobile app for Android and iOS.

 An offbeat blend of pinball and fast-paced microgames across five different tables.